ereekaur/finance/README.md

 _EXAMPLE 5_ Optimization example.
-Suppose we have a sparse binardy matrix containing information about movies that certain use has watched.
-Suppose further that we have another matrix that contains info about the genres of different movies, then the product of these matrices tells us the popularity of different genres amongst users.
+Suppose we have a sparse binary matrix containing information about watched movies.
 Our aim is to consider the problem of movie recommendations.
+Suppose that 20000 users have all liked the same movie.
 Let A be a 20000 x 5000 matrix where $A_{ij}$ tells that user i has watched the movie j

  <p float="left" align= "center">
  <img src="https://raw.githubusercontent.com/ereekaur/finance/main/SPARSE.png" width="400" height="400">
 </p>

-which tells which of the 100 different movies 100 users has watched.
-We now have the problem

 $$
 \begin{equation*}
-min ~c^t x \quad
+max ~c^t x \quad
 Ax \leq b \quad
 x \geq 0
 \end{equation*}
 $$

-where c^T is a weight vector, b contains maximum movies we want to recommend
+where c is a weight vector, b contains maximum amount of movies we want to recommend.
+Solving system like this calculating every feasible solution and taking maximum would take forever.
+Therefore systems like this are calculated using so called simplex method which goes through edge points of xx dimensional in the R^nm space.
+However in this particular case here there exists even better methods which takes advantage of the fact that most of the entries in the matrix are zeros.

+Solving this system in Python directly using simplex method took 187 seconds

 TODO: